 When you’re at your busiest, you need a POS that’s going to be reliable – because, as you know, your Internet may not be.

-If you’re using cloud-based software, losing your Internet means running a full venue on only one terminal for every part of your restaurant.
-If you have a terminal working on the floor, you’re out of luck in the kitchen or bar.
+If you’re using cloud-based software, losing your Internet means, at best, running a full venue on only one terminal for every part of your restaurant.
+If your terminal has no offline capabilities, you’re back to paper service and a calculatro.

 When this happens, you’re facing customers who can’t place orders, staff who can’t clock in or out, and orders that can’t get delivered to the kitchen.
 Your packed restaurant is now at a stand-still as you desperately try to get the Internet back up and running.